+We emphasise that when assuming a perfect alignment of all silicate grains in POLARIS, we obtain results (not shown) which are -- beside a polarisation degree which is scaled up by a factor of $\sim$2.5 over the entire wavelength range -- qualitatively and quantitatively almost identical to those shown so far.
+Hence, the alignment efficiency seems to play only a minor role for the spectral shape.

 The origin of the increase in $p$ at short wavelengths when reducing the carbon grain content in phase~2, can be understood by considering the total and polarised intensity in Fig.~\ref{fig:origin}.
-The assumed destruction of carbon grains (middle panel) leads to a reduction of the total intensity emitted from phase~2, which dominates the emission at wavelengths below $\sim$100~$\mu$m.
+The assumed destruction of carbon grains (right panel) leads to a reduction of the total intensity emitted from phase~2, which dominates the emission at wavelengths below $\sim$100~$\mu$m.
 As all other quantities remain unchanged, this in turn results in an increased polarisation fraction in this range.

 As noted before, in observations showing a pronounced V-shape in the polarisation spectrum, there is massive star formation going on in the vicinity of the observed molecular clouds (OMC1, W51, NGC2024), possibly leading to an elevated radiation field in their environment.
 Given that our polarisation spectra tend to match these observations better, if we assume a reduced carbon grain content in the dilute and warm phase~2, this indicates that carbon grain destruction might indeed be at work in regions illuminated by strong radiation fields, as indicated by the observations mentioned in the beginning of this section.